nonamecrackers2/crackers-wither-storm-mod/docs/CONTRIBUTING.md

 > [!WARNING]
 > **Do NOT suggest your idea if it relates to:**
 > - Making the mod more “accurate” to Minecraft: Story Mode (don’t request specific features such as characters, items, or mechanics from the game)
+> - Expanding the progression of the mod (this includes more phases)
 > - Making drastic model changes
 > - Texture changes (unless if it’s to fix inconsistencies or genuine mistakes with the texture).
 Texture changes are far better suited for resource packs
 > - Drastic progression changes.
 Most progression changes would fit best in a custom modpack. *Feel free to suggest configuration options/commands that would help/allow you to pull off your idea*